It is a dystonic condition defined by an abnormal and asymmetric position of the head or neck, which can be due to various causes.

 - Encourage active movements for children 6-8 months of age.

 - Ultrasound diathermy.

-Those under long-term hospital care, and those with neurological diseases such as muscular dystrophy, cerebral palsy or stroke, should be monitored for the development of contractures.
+Those under long-term hospital care, and those with neurological diseases such as muscular dystrophy, cerebral palsy, or stroke, should be monitored for the development of contractures.
 Timely treatment can provide the best recovery and possible outcome.

-In veterinary literature, generally, only the lateral bending of the head and neck is called torticollis, while the analogous to rotating torticollis in humans is called head tilt.
+In the veterinary literature, generally, only the lateral bending of the head and neck is called torticollis, while the analogous to rotating torticollis in humans is called head tilt.